StoXProject/StoX/README.md

 Click on "Tools" > "R connection" in the menu to define the path to R (for example C:\Program Files\R\R-4.0.3\bin\x64).

 Step 4:
 Click on "Tools" > "Install Rstox packages" in the menu.
 This will install the required R packages.
-It is recommended to close Rstudio before running Install Rstox packages.
+After installing, the StoX and RstoxFramework version numbers shown in the upper right corner should be in black color.
+If any of these are in red color you are using an unofficial StoX release.
+It is recommended to close Rstudio and any other R applications before running Install Rstox packages.

 Step 5:
 StoX is now ready for use.